 July 2017 – Pet Fire Safety Day!

-Pet Fire Safety Day is July 15th.
-According to the United States Fire Administration, there is an estimated 500,000 pets affected by fires on an annual basis.
+According to the United States Fire Administration, there is an estimated 500,000 pets affected by fires on an annual basis, while approximately 40,000 pets actually die in house fires annually.
 The American Red Cross reports home fires are the most common disaster requiring their response.
+It follows that Pet Fire Safety Day is July 15, helping to create awareness of house fire dangers.

 Make sure your emergency disaster plan for your family includes your pets!
 This means making sure pets should have their own disaster supply kits on hand as well as arranging in advance for a safe place for them to stay if you need to vacate your home.
 You should even practice evacuation procedures with your pets so in the event of an emergency, everyone knows what to do and how to manage the pets.